Self-isolation and self-quarantine advice for COVID-19 (coronavirus)

 Rubbish and waste

-Dispose of all used personal care items such as tissues, disposable masks, gloves, and other items contaminated with respiratory secretions or other body fluids in a rubbish bin inside your room which is lined with a plastic bag.
+Dispose used personal items such as tissues, disposable masks, gloves, and other contaminated items in a rubbish bin lined with a plastic bag inside your room.

-Do not go shopping while you are in isolation.
+Do not go shopping.
 Arrange for food and essential items to be dropped off at your door by family or friends, or use online shopping services offered by many supermarkets.
-Ensure you ask for items/food to be delivered in disposable bags and left at your door.

 Do not interact face-to-face with people delivering your items or food.